nvirm/K8Gatheriino/README.md

 - Bot is running on Discore 4.2.0 (https://github.com/BundledSticksInkorperated/Discore)
 - Project is running on .NET Core 2.0 https://www.microsoft.com/net/download/all
 - Hosting can be run on Windows, Linux, OS X (Only Windows & OSX tested)
-- See settings/appsettings.json for settings-file guidance.
+- See "settings/appsettings.json" for settings-file guidance.
+- Example of running on Windows platform with logging to file can be found in "settings/RunAndLog.ps1"

 *Authors:*
 - kitsun8 & pirate_patch of SuomiOW Discord (Finnish Overwatch community, https://discord.gg/tKezvfH)